jeremenichelli/grossman/README.md

 el.transform.style = matrix.toString()
 ```

-_This is the actual motivation of the project, the extraction, easy incremental transformation and later application of a transformation matrix of a DOM element._
+_This is the actual motivation of the project, the easy extraction, incremental transformation and later application of a transformation matrix in a DOM element._

 ## Contributing